Targeted Therapy

 How does targeted therapy work?

 Targeted therapy is different than chemotherapy, which focuses on cells that divide and grow quickly.
 Chemotherapy cannot tell the difference between fast-growing cancer cells and fast-growing healthy cells in the body, like those in the digestive tract, hair, bone marrow, and blood.
 This can cause many side effects.
-Targeted therapy focuses on other specific features of cancer cells in an effort to treat cancer without doing damage to normal cells.
-This causes fewer side effects.1,2
+Targeted therapy focuses on other specific features of cancer cells in an effort to treat cancer while minimizing damage to normal cells, ideally causing fewer side effects.1,2

-Targeted therapies (immunotherapies) also boost the immune system’s response to cancer cells.
-Some targeted therapies do kill cells directly; for example, by inhibiting anti-apoptotic proteins.
+Certain targeted therapies also help boost the immune system’s response to cancer cells (immunotherapies).
+Some targeted therapies do kill cancer cells directly; for example, by inhibiting anti-apoptotic proteins.

 Targeted therapy is also different from chemotherapy in the way it affects cancer cells.
 Targeted therapies usually block the growth or spread of cancer cells.
 Chemotherapy drugs typically kill cancer cells.2